milasudril/texpainter/imgproc/gingham_pattern.imgproc.md

 __Div/x:__ (= 0.8666666666666667) .
 The default value is set such that the cells have a size of 4 pixels.

-__Scale with resolution:__ (= 0.0) If > 0.5, scale the size with rendering resolution.
+__Scale with resolution:__ (= 1.0) If > 0.5, scale the size with rendering resolution.
 Enable this
-on for use with spectral filtering.
+when output is used for spectral filtering.

 __Aspect ratio:__ (= 1.0) The aspect ratio of cells.
 1.0 means that they are squares